mahyarmirrashed/famous-quotes.nvim/README.md

 ## Features

-- No dependencies: everything is self-contained so no unnecessary internet API calls!
+- No dependencies: everything is self-contained so no unnecessary internet API calls
-- Supports fetching one quote, multiple quotes, or all the quotes.
+- Supports fetching one quote, multiple quotes, or all the quotes
-- Caches quotes to avoid repeated file I/O.
+- Caches quotes to avoid repeated file I/O

 ## Requirements

-- Neovim 0.5.0 or later (this was when Lua was introduced).
+- Neovim 0.5.0 or later (this was when Lua was introduced)
-- Lua support (included in Neovim by default).
+- Lua support (included in Neovim by default)

 ## Installation